- What happens if I have not met my required Contributions payments?

 - Can I put my cover on ‘hold’ until I return to piloting?

-There are options for you to cease your membership and return later, but you need to consider the terms and conditions of the Rules in respect of applying for or returning as a Member of the Fund.
+There are options for you to voluntarily resign as a Member and return later, but you need to consider the terms and conditions of the Rules in respect of applying for or returning as a Member of the Fund.

 - Will MBF cover me if I am injured while working in an occupation other than piloting?